Gizemdem/bc_dashboard/README.md

 ### Goal 🎯

-<p>The aim is to automaze the payment system with smart contracts.</p>
+<p>The aim is to automatize the payment system with smart contracts.</p>

 ## How to run 🚀